JhonatasMenezes/ETL_pipeline/README.md

 # ETL Pipeline with Python

-In this repo I created a complete ETL process only using Python and Clean Arh concepts.
+In this repo I created a complete ETL process only using Python and Clean Arch concepts.

 I hope you really aprreciate it and I hope you get the knowledge base of a sample data pipeline.